 A: I really appreciate your enthusiasm.
 Unfortunately, I can't release the next book until it is written.
 Trust me, I'm writing as fast as I possibly can without sacrificing quality.
 Normally it takes me one full year to write each book.
 I'm trying my best to speed that up, but it's a slow process to make a book and get it right.
 Readers will always be able to read faster than I can write.
 Believe me, I want the books to be done as much as you do.
 I'm not keeping any complete manuscripts locked up on my computer just to be mean.
 If the book isn't out yet, that's because it isn't done yet!

-A: No, sorry!
-Anything that isn’t posted on the website, I can’t tell you!
+A: Anything that isn’t posted on the website, I can’t tell you.
+Sorry!